Interactionless Inverse Reinforcement Learning: A Data-Centric Framework for Durable Alignment: The IIRL Paradigm

 Traditional IRL \cite{ng2000algorithms, piet, ziebart2008maximum} seeks to infer a reward function $R$ from expert demonstrations, typically by solving a max-min optimization problem to find the function $R$ that best explains expert policy $\pi_E$:

 requiring repeatedly solving an optimal policy $\pi$ in the inner loop, inextricably coupling reward learning to policy optimization.
 This creates an unstable co-adaptation loop \cite{liu2020energy} where the policy's limited exploration fails to capture the full expert distribution \cite{arora2021survey, deshpande2025advances}, often leading to mode collapse and reward-hacking behaviors \cite{arora2021survey}.
 This core flaw persists even in offline \cite{jarboui2021offline, yue2023clare, lazzati2024offline, van2025inverse} and inner-loop-avoiding \cite{zeng2022maximum, wu2025distributional, zhang2025understanding} IRL approaches, also struggling with missing trajectory information.
 Even state-marginal matching methods \cite{ni2021f} optimize a reward solely to force a policy to match the expert density.
 If the policy fails to explore a region, the reward function never learns to value it, hindering the leveraging of the vast amount of unlabeled videos and documents available.
-Therefore, IIRL's objective is to reframe the problem entirely, treating reward discovery as a data-centric learning problem.
-This allows it to learn the underlying reward landscape directly from an expert dataset $D_E$, without requiring agents to explore the entire landscape.
-This creates a function that provides scores based on the input's similarity to the expert distribution.
-This objective prioritizes \emph{editability} and \emph{auditability} over policy interaction for detecting undesirable states, as these properties enable offline corrections.
-For a representation-based IIRL model $E_{\theta}(s)$ \cite{malomgre2025mixture}, the objective is to convert the model's reconstruction error into a reward:
+IIRL reframes reward discovery as a data-centric learning problem; instead of requiring agents to explore the reward landscape through policy interaction, it learns an evaluative signal directly from expert data \(D_E\), producing a score that reflects consistency with the expert distribution.
+This perspective prioritizes \emph{editability} and \emph{auditability}: the learned artifact can be inspected and corrected offline rather than being entangled with policy optimization.
+A concrete instance is the representation-based model of \citet{malomgre2025mixture}, which uses unlabeled data to learn a decoupled safe exploration signal and transforms it into an intrinsic reward via a separate mapping function.
+An expanded objective can be written as: